Last Updated on January 16, 2026 by Emma Fajcz | Published: April 29, 2022

 Pass Through the Loggia della Mercanzia

-The historic Loggia building is tough to be taken in all at once since the street is quite narrow.
-So be careful not to miss checking out the full effect.
+The historic Loggia building is tough to be taken in all at once since the street is quite narrow, but check it out from different angles and you’ll appreciate its beauty.
 The building is an impressive structure, with a spacious gallery inside supported by three arches decorated with elegant columns.

 On to the Next Piazza: Piazza dei Salimbeni